 Illustrated with more than 350 photographs of some forty projects, including New York City apartments large and small, historic estates on Long Island, seaside Florida mansions, stately Southern and Midwestern houses, rustic Montana ski retreats, and modern Puget Sound compounds, Decorating: The Way I See It reveals Markham Roberts’s diversity and sophistication as a decorator.
 Whether working on private projects or for clients across the country, he infuses interiors with his personal, and exceptionally personable, touch.

 Markham Roberts trained with the renowned decorator Mark Hampton for six years before opening his own firm in 1997.
 Since then, he has earned the reputation as one of the top decorators of his generation.
 His work has been published in Architectural Digest, Domino, Elle Decor, House Beautiful, House & Garden, Southern Accents, Town & Country, and the New York Times.
-He has been named to the AD100.
+He has been named in the AD100.